Orange Juice (band): Debut album and the search for a hit

 Collins, Ross and McClymont performed as a three-piece, with stand-in drummers, on a couple of shambolic Autumn 1981 gigs, and also auditioned drummers including Ian Stoddart, later of Win, before Zimbabwean political refugee Zeke Manyika made his live debut in January 1982 at The Venue (Victoria Street, London).
 As such, the line-up that promoted You Can't Hide Your Love Forever on tour in early 1982 was not the line-up that recorded it: ignoring older material penned by James Kirk (e.g. "Felicity", "Wan Light", "You Old Eccentric", "Three Cheers for Our Side") the band often used dates to debut new songs overtly more pop in style, including a cover of The Staple Singers' "I'll Take You There", future single "I Can't Help Myself" (with its telling reference to The Four Tops), and "In Spite of It All", the later also recorded for a David Jensen radio session before being renamed as "Two Hearts Together" in the summer of 1982.
 This single was released in 1982 as a double A-side with "Hokoyo", a song co-written by Zeke Manyika featuring lyrics in Shona, showing the band moving away from its original guitar-based sound and towards a more varied and eclectic musical palette in keeping with the wider shifts in the independent music scene away from angular post-punk to sophisti-pop and New Pop.
-Yet despite straining for a hit single, 'Two Hearts Together'/'Hokoyo' stalled at number 60, Collins later describing the release as a mistake:
+Yet despite straining for a hit single, 'Two Hearts Together'/'Hokoyo' stalled at number 60.
+Collins later described the release as a mistake, stating that the band had tried too consciously to follow New Pop trends and that 'I Can't Help Myself' felt contrived.

-'Two Hearts Together' is the worst thing we've ever done.
-I really regret that now.
-We thought we were missing out on all this New Pop, we'd better get in on this.
-And 'I Can't Help Myself' was a really contrived, manufactured song.
-It was staying in the same hotel as a lot of other rock groups like ABC.
-You get to thinking, 'well, maybe Orange Juice are reactionary old has-beens.
-We ought to get hip.'
-So you start trying to do something that's really current.
-I regret that.

 By late 1982 it appeared Orange Juice's moment had passed, with one journalist noting the band appeared to be stalking the 'barren and friendless terrain between a cold critical shoulder and yet-to-come mass public admiration'.